dragonracer9/doom_stm/README.md

 # doom_stm

-A simplistic port of DOOM to stm 32.
-Runs on a proprietary shield from ETH Zürich.
+A simplistic port of DOOM to stm 32 l47 (using an STM nucleo development board).
+Runs on a proprietary shield supplied by ETH Zürich.

 ## Toolchain